zywang0104/Video-KTR/README.md

 bash ./src/scripts/run_grpo_vllm_qwen25vl.sh
 ```

 For efficiency considerations, we limit the maximum number of video frames to 16 during training.
-Each frame is processed at a resolution of 128 × 28 × 28.
+Each frame is processed at a max resolution of 128 × 28 × 28.
 You can set this in `src/qwen-vl-utils`

 ## 🔮 Inference & Evaluation

-During inference, we increase the frame resolution to 256 × 28 × 28 and frames to 16~32 to enhance performance.
+During inference, we increase the max frame resolution to 256 × 28 × 28 and max frames to 16/32 to enhance performance.
 You can easily set this in `src/qwen-vl-utils`

 For all evaluations, we follow the decoding configuration used in the official Qwen2.5-VL demo, with top\_p = 0.001 and temperature = 0.01.
 Setting large top_p may encounter messy output when inference.